shaneikennedy/jdd/content/blog/git-intro/index.md

 > git init
 Initialized empty Git repository in /Users/me/code/git-intro/.git/
 ```
-(Take note of the directory created in our project `.git`, we'll be coming back to this later but if you want to check it out you can take a look around `ls -a && cd .git/`)
+(Take note of the directory created in our project `.git`, we'll be coming back to this in a different post but if you want to check it out you can take a look around `ls -a && cd .git/`)

 Like the message says, we've just started a git repository with no history.
 Let's go ahead and create our first commit: